-In most instances, the sales discovery call is the first conversation with the prospect-and often the most important conversation-AFTER YOU HAVE DETERMINED THE PROSPECT IS A QUALIFIED BUYER.
-I would argue that the sales discovery call actually sets the entire tone for the client relationship.
+In most instances, the sales discovery call is the first real conversation with the prospect, and often the most important conversation.
+I would argue that the sales discovery call actually sets the tone for the entire client relationship.
 Why?
 The discovery call is "make or break time" for the sales rep because he or she will either pigeon hole themselves in the commodity bucket or they will establish themselves as an authoritative thought leader who brings credibility and adds value to the conversation.
+The real key is to applying and mastering a consultative sales approach.
 Not only that, have you ever actually seen the calendar of a corporate decision maker?
 It looks something like the calendar below.
 When you you get on the calendar of a corporate decision maker (hiring manager), you sure as heck better bring your A game and nail the discovery call.

 What is the Sales Discovery Call?